crawl/qw/README.md

 * `dsay(str, channel)`

   Say `str` in debug channel `channel` (default "main") if debug mode is enabled.
-When adding permanent debugging statements, for permormance reasons, any code involving complicated string creation or additional calculations that would execute every turn should be conditional on `DEBUG_MODE`, for performance reasons:
+When adding permanent debugging statements, for performance reasons, any code involving complicated string creation or additional calculations that would execute every turn should be conditional on `DEBUG_MODE`, for performance reasons: